Ydharm/textbook-QA-system/README.md

 ## Dataset and Models
 - **Dataset:** [Here I add three books in my data folder and for QA system I used the ML_BOOK.pdf ]
-- **Example Libraries and Tools:**
+##How to Run the System
-BeautifulSoup: For web scraping and HTML parsing.
+-**Clone the Repository** 1. git clone https://github.com/yourusername/Textbook-QA-System.git . cd Textbook-QA-System
-pdfminer: For extracting text from PDF files.
+-**Create a Conda Environment** 1.  conda create -n textbook-qa python=3.8 -y
-NLTK: For natural language processing tasks including stemming and tokenization.
+2. conda activate textbook-qa
-spaCy: For advanced NLP tasks like entity recognition and dependency parsing.
+-**Run the Application**
-Hugging Face Transformers: For pre-trained language models and pipelines.
+  python app.py
 ## Roadmap
 -**Content Extraction:**
 For extracting content from textbooks, you can use libraries like BeautifulSoup for HTML parsing if the textbooks are in digital format, or pdfminer if they are in PDF format.
 These tools will help in extracting text accurately from each page or section.

 -**Hierarchical Tree-based Indexing:**
 To create a hierarchical tree-based index, you can structure the content into nodes representing the textbook, chapters, sections, and subsections.
-Use Python's built-in data structures like dictionaries or custom classes to represent these nodes.
-No specific pre-trained models are needed for this stage, but efficient data structuring and management are crucial.

 -**Retrieval Techniques:**
 Query Expansion: Use NLTK or spaCy for techniques like synonym expansion and stemming to enhance query terms.